Training, Tips, & Resources

 7. We want our young soccer players to have more opportunities to score goals!
 (Pure excitement)

 These are the reasons why we adults must foster "Small-Sided Games" in our youth soccer programs.
 The "Small-Sided" environment is a developmentally appropriate environment for our young soccer players.
-It's a FUN environment that focuses on the young soccer player.
+It's a FUN environment that focuses on young soccer players.

 Effective Practices